ericz99/auth-bot/README.md

 - change config.example.json => config.json
 - everything in the config.json must be filled in.
   - for mongoURI, you can leave as default or create an mlab account and get a cloud DB instead of using local (its free btw).
-  - In addition, owner should set their roles, and to fetch memberRoleID.
+  - In addition, owner should set their roles, and fetch memberRoleID.

 ## Images